 Each conversation occurred in a "fishbowl" setting with a group of experts sitting in a circle surrounded by community stakeholders.
-For the first hour, the local and external experts engaged in dialogue that encouraged thinking of new systemic and programmatic responses in the issue areas.
+For the first hour the local and external experts engaged in a dialogue that encouraged thinking of new systemic and programmatic responses in the issue areas.
 Experts from diverse communities and organizations drew from their experiences and expertise to exchange views and craft suggestions for moving forward.
 (See Appendix C for a full list of Experts and CSH staff biographies).

-While the expert dialogue occurred, the rest of the Charrette participants observed the discussion without commenting.
+While the expert dialogue occurred, the rest of the Charrette participants observed the discussion without comment.
 Half way through, the conversation among the experts ended and CSH facilitated audience observations and feedback.
 During this time, the experts were not allowed to respond, and community members were given ample opportunity to agree with or challenge the experts and to offer other suggestions on the issue areas.
 The purpose of this part of each session was to engage the community members in the discussion and benefit from their expertise and experiences.

-Following this intensive public process, CSH distilled the information into a draft form, incorporating recommendations for each issue area as well as specific recommendations for the community.
-This draft was presented at an open community meeting on June 15 from 2:00 - 4:00 p.m. at Jefferson High School.
-At this session, CSH heard input on how well the recommendations did or did not reflect the learning from the Charrette.
+Following this intensive public process, CSH distilled the information into draft recommendations for each issue area as well as specific recommendations for the community.
+This was presented at an open community meeting on June 15 from 2:00 p.m. to 4:00 p.m. at Jefferson High School.
+At this session CSH heard input on how well the recommendations did or did not reflect the learning from the Charrette.
 The feedback session also tested the recommendations to gauge the likelihood of their implementation.
-CSH then incorporated the feedback into this final report which was presented at two meetings on Monday, June 18.
-One meeting was for elected officials from 10:00 a.m. to noon, and the second was a public meeting from 2:00 - 4:00 p.m. at Jefferson High School.
+CSH then incorporated the feedback into this final report which was presented at two meetings on Monday June 18, one to elected officials from 10:00 a.m. to noon and one at a public meeting from 2:00 p.m. to 4:00 p.m. at Jefferson High School.